Fortnite season 5 week 4 challenges and how to beat them

 Flaming Hoops

 To jump through flaming hoops with a shopping cart or All-Terrain Kart (ATK), you'll have to know where to go.
-Playing 50 vs. 50 game mode will probably be the safest bet, and here's where all the flaming hoops are on the island:
+Playing a 50 vs. 50 battle royale game will probably be the safest bet, and here's where all the flaming hoops are on the island:

-You'll need to jump through five hoops to complete the challenge.
+Players will need to jump through five hoops to complete the challenge.
 To get the most done at once, you'll want to start where you can easily find an ATK, then head for the flaming hoops nearby.
 For hoops one, two and three, grab an ATK at the links and try to jump through all three hoops in a line.
 To complete the challenge in the shortest amount of time, you could then drop in another game starting at Snobby Shores, and jump through the hoops at five and four.
-It's possible to complete the challenge in a single game, but if you want some breathing room, this is the best way to go.
+It's possible to complete the challenge in a single game, but for players who want some breathing room, this is the best way to go.

 Flush Factory and pistol eliminations